 Chris works with clients in multiple industries, including natural resources, agriculture, food and beverage, technology, shipping, marine terminals, and manufacturing.
 She has negotiated and documented hundreds of simple to complex contracts dealing with licensing and product sales, agency and distribution, vessel construction, charter parties, foreign joint ventures, letters of credit, and cross-border financing.
 Her litigation/arbitration experience includes not only U.S.-based disputes but management of foreign litigation and handling arbitrations before the recognized international arbitral institutions—ICC, SIAC, ICDR (AAA), LCA, and others.

 Chris’s service as temporary in-house counsel to an international financing subsidiary of Daimler Benz and her work with myriad businesspeople give her a good understanding of what clients really need and want.
-She keeps up with a network of experienced foreign counsel through her work as an officer of the International Bar Association’s Litigation Committee and teaches admiralty law as an adjunct professor for Lewis & Clark Law School.
-Chris also taught International Dispute Resolution at Lewis & Clark for ten years.
+She keeps up with a network of experienced foreign counsel through her work as an officer of the International Bar Association’s Litigation Committee and teaches international, maritime, and business Contract Drafting as an adjunct professor for Lewis & Clark Law School.
+Chris also taught Admiralty and International Dispute Resolution at Lewis & Clark Law School, as well as taught on international issues in Xiamen, China and Bologna, Italy.
 She is regularly listed in Oregon Super Lawyers and Best Lawyers in America© in the categories of international, business litigation, and admiralty.

 Successful defense of federal court action to recognize and enforce arbitral award rendered by a provincial Chinese arbitration institution.
 Foreign arbitration awards are enforceable in the United States under the New York Convention and their enforceability is difficult to challenge.
 Defended on the basis of lack of due process because all communications from the arbitral proceeding were in Mandarin, a language that the client did not know.
 This was a very significant decision nationally and internationally.